 This information is for women who have been diagnosed with primary peritoneal cancer (sometimes referred to as PPC).
 Many women are told that primary peritoneal cancer is a type of ovarian cancer and it is usually treated in the same way.
-However, it does not originate in the ovaries but a different part of the body.
+However, it does not originate in the ovaries but a different part of the body called the peritoneum.

-The peritoneum is a large, thin, flexible sheet of transparent tissue that covers the organs inside your abdomen (tummy) - including your bowels, stomach, liver and reproductive organs.
-It may be helpful to think of the peritoneum like a type of ‘clingfilm’ which has a number of jobs including protecting your organs and keeping them securely in place.
-It also produces a fluid which covers your organs making them slick and smooth; this stops them from sticking to each other.
-It allows them to move smoothly when you are active.
+The peritoneum is a large, thin, flexible sheet of transparent tissue that covers the organs inside your abdomen (tummy) including your bowels, stomach, liver and reproductive organs.
+It may be helpful to think of the peritoneum like a type of ‘cling film’ which has a number of jobs including protecting your organs and keeping them securely in place.
+It also produces a fluid which covers your organs making them slick and smooth, this stops them from sticking to each other and allows them to move smoothly when you are active.

 Primary peritoneal cancer is a type of cancer which starts growing in the peritoneum.
 It can start in any part of the peritoneum, and sometimes in more than one place, but most commonly it starts in the area that covers the organs low down in your pelvis (pubic area).
 Cancers that start in the peritoneum can sometimes spread to other organs in the abdomen, which may include the ovaries.

 It is never easy being told you have cancer and the news can trigger a wide range of questions and emotions.
 It is normal to feel shocked or bewildered and you probably have many questions racing through your mind.